Carleton Cemetery is situated just within Blackpool near to Carleton village and just outside Poulton-le-Fylde

 - The maximum speed limit is 10mph or walking speed

-- Under no circumstances is driving or parking on the grass permitted
+- Driving or parking on the grass s not permitted

-- Roadways are uneven, especially around the north part of the cemetery.
-Blackpool Council accepts no liability for any vehicles that are damaged especially when travelling at speeds in excess of 10mph.
+- Roadways can be uneven, especially around the north part of the cemetery.
+Blackpool Council accepts no liability for any vehicles that are damaged especially when travelling at speeds in excess of 10mph

 We welcome responsible dog owners in the cemetery providing the dog is on a lead at all times and owner abide by the law of picking up after their dog.

 The main gates are open every day of the year, from 8.00 am and are locked from 6.00 pm.
 This includes weekends and bank holidays.

 Pedestrian access is open 24 hours a day, 365 days a year, due to a public right of way through the cemetery.